JohnCiubuc/QDiscord/readme.md

 # Updated QDiscord 2020
-QDiscord is a fantastic wrapper for the discord api written in C++, but it is lacking in some functionality and the project has been orphened.
+QDiscord is a fantastic wrapper for the Discord api written in C++, but it is lacking in some functionality and the project has been orphaned.
 This repository is the most up-to-date version of this api (that I know of as of June 2020), with additional functionality added.

 # Sample Bot

-A basic discord bot has been written using QDiscord to show how to setup connections, recieve messages (and guild specific emojis!) and how to respond back to them.
+A basic Discord bot has been written using QDiscord to show how to setup connections, receive messages (and guild specific emojis!) and how to respond back to them.

 You can read more information on the bot [Here](https://github.com/JohnCiubuc/QDiscord/tree/master/DiscordBotSample)
 ## Fixes